Beautiful Colorado home with mountain backdrop

 Colorado's Front Range sits in what meteorologists call "Hail Alley" — the geographic sweet spot where warm, moist air from the Gulf of Mexico collides with cold air sweeping down from the Rocky Mountains, creating severe thunderstorms with large hail.
 The Denver metro area alone averages 7–9 significant hailstorms per year.
 In recent years, single hailstorms have caused over $2 billion in insured losses across the Front Range.
 Colorado consistently leads the nation in hail-related insurance claims, accounting for a disproportionate share of all U.S. hail losses.
 This drives up premiums statewide and is a major reason why carriers are increasing rates or exiting the Colorado market.
 When comparing policies, pay close attention to your hail deductible — many Colorado policies now use a percentage-based hail deductible (1–2% of dwelling coverage) rather than a flat dollar amount, which can mean thousands more out of pocket after a claim.

 Bundling homeowners and auto insurance with the same carrier typically saves 15–25% on both policies — that can mean $500–$1,200+ in total annual savings for a Colorado household.
 Beyond the price discount, bundling often comes with perks: a single deductible if both your home and car are damaged in the same event (common in Colorado hailstorms), simplified billing, and a dedicated agent who knows your full coverage picture.
 We can also add umbrella liability, life insurance, and other coverages into the comparison.
-When we shop your home insurance through Direct Insurance Services, we automatically check whether bundling your auto policy with the same carrier produces a better total price.
+When we compare your home insurance through Direct Insurance Services, we automatically check whether bundling your auto policy with the same carrier produces a better total price.

 The Marshall Fire on December 30, 2021 destroyed over 1,000 homes in Superior, Louisville, and unincorporated Boulder County, causing an estimated $2+ billion in insured losses.
 It was the most destructive wildfire in Colorado history and the first time a major wildfire devastated a densely populated suburban area along the Front Range.
 The impact on Boulder County's insurance market has been severe and long-lasting: several carriers have non-renewed policies in affected ZIP codes, premiums in the area have increased 30–60%, and replacement cost estimates have been revised sharply upward as rebuilding costs surged.
 The fire also changed how carriers assess wildfire risk statewide — areas previously considered low-risk suburban neighborhoods are now being re-evaluated.
 If you live in Boulder County or anywhere along the Front Range foothills, reviewing your policy annually is essential.

-Finding insurance in high-risk wildfire areas requires a different strategy than standard shopping.
+Finding insurance in high-risk wildfire areas requires a different strategy than a standard search.
 Here's what works: (1) Use an independent agency like Direct Insurance Services that represents 30+ carriers — surplus lines and specialty carriers often write policies in areas where standard carriers won't.
 (2) Complete a Wildfire Partners or similar community mitigation assessment and implement their recommendations — this can open doors with carriers that otherwise decline.
 (3) Consider higher deductibles to bring premiums within budget.
 (4) Look into the Colorado FAIR Plan as a last resort for basic fire coverage, then supplement with a separate liability and property policy.
 (5) Ask about "difference in conditions" (DIC) policies that can fill gaps left by the FAIR Plan.
 (6) Join your local Fire Protection District and Community Wildfire Protection Plan — some carriers consider community-level mitigation in their underwriting.
 Our team can walk you through all of these options during a free video insurance review.

-In Colorado's rapidly changing insurance market, we recommend shopping your homeowners insurance every 12–18 months — not just at renewal time.
+In Colorado's rapidly changing insurance market, we recommend reviewing your homeowners insurance every 12–18 months — not just at renewal time.
 Colorado premiums have been increasing 15–40% per year, but the increases are not uniform across carriers.
 A carrier that was cheapest last year may have raised rates dramatically this year while a competitor held steady.
-Additionally, you should always shop if: (1) your premium increases more than 10% at renewal, (2) you receive a non-renewal notice, (3) you've made home improvements that could earn discounts (new roof, updated electrical, security system), (4) you've been claims-free for 3+ years, or (5) your home value has changed significantly.
+Additionally, you should always compare if: (1) your premium increases more than 10% at renewal, (2) you receive a non-renewal notice, (3) you've made home improvements that could earn discounts (new roof, updated electrical, security system), (4) you've been claims-free for 3+ years, or (5) your home value has changed significantly.
 Auto-renewing without comparing is one of the most common — and expensive — mistakes Colorado homeowners make.

 No, switching insurance carriers does not affect your HELOC, home equity loan, or mortgage in any way.
 You simply need to ensure continuous coverage (no gap between policies) and update your lender with the new policy information.
 Your new carrier will typically handle the lender notification for you, including adding the mortgage and HELOC lenders as loss payees on the new policy.
 The entire switch process is usually seamless — most carriers coordinate the effective date to align with your current policy's expiration so there is zero gap in coverage.